casualPhysics/uvc_modelling/README.md

 # IES Irradiance Calculator

-This program calculates the average irradiance at a specified height in a room based on an IES file of a light fixture.
+This program calculates the average irradiance at a specified height in a room based on an IES file of a light fixture placed centrally in such a room.

-## Requirements

-- Python 3.7 or higher
-- Required packages (install using `pip install -r requirements.txt`):
-  - numpy
-  - pandas
-  - scipy
-  - matplotlib
+This is used to sense check some calculations in my investigations on modelling far UVC in some rooms.

 ## Setup